menu

 A relatively large number of people in Lake Worth Beach telecommute to their jobs.
 Overall, about 8.59% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Lake Worth Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Lake Worth Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The citizens of Lake Worth Beach are slightly better educated than the national average of 21.84% for all cities and towns, with 24.82% of adults in Lake Worth Beach having a bachelor's degree or advanced degree.
+The population of Lake Worth Beach overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Lake Worth Beach, 24.82% have at least a bachelor's degree.

 The per capita income in Lake Worth Beach in 2022 was $31,502, which is lower middle income relative to Florida and the nation.
 This equates to an annual income of $126,008 for a family of four.
 However, Lake Worth Beach contains both very wealthy and poor people as well.